 As a driver, the only place for your eyes to be is on the road ahead.
 You should avoid spending too much time looking at things like eye-catching billboards or cool-looking buildings.
 Optimally, a driver should move their eyes every two seconds and scan their mirrors every five to eight seconds.

-An experienced Philadelphia car accident attorney also reports that driving while fatigued can cause motorist distraction, too.
+An experienced car accident attorney also reports that driving while fatigued can cause motorist distraction, too.
 To decrease the likelihood of becoming involved in a car collision, it is best to avoid engaging in distracted driving.